SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 The following resources are available via CoAP, split in several groups.
 To reduce the initial code size, some are only conditionally compiled:

+- 'info' for values which will not change over time (these can be checked once only)
 - 'statistics' for values accumulated over time
   - 'statistics/app' for values coming from the application
     - 'statistics/app/all' returns all of the app statistics.
 This is the most commonly used URI